scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 executed, resulting in the float value ``3.5``.
 This floating-point value is immediately returned to the user in the appropriate displayable representation, giving the user immediate feedback.
-Of course, the string representation is not the float itself, but a sequence of characters ``'3.5'``.
+Of course, the string representation is not the float itself, but the sequence of characters ``3``, ``.``, and ``5``.
 Such strings are automatically generated by the interpreter, via the display object's ``__repr__`` method.

-This automatic, immediate feedback also exists in the interpreter for more complex data types such as large Numpy arrays, but the displayed string has very little utility because it is either incomplete (presenting only a few values of the array) or impractical (presenting an impossible-to-interpret dump of all the values).
+The Python interpreter also provides such automatic, immediate feedback for more complex data types like large Numpy arrays, but for such data the displayed string has very little utility because it is either incomplete
+(presenting only a few values of the array) or impractical (presenting an impossible-to-interpret dump of all the values).
 In a terminal, this restriction is a result of the ``__repr__`` method only supporting a text-based display value.
-Using HoloViews in the IPython Notebook, you can give your array a more useful, interpretable visual representation as an image, curve, or similar plot according to the following principles:
+Using HoloViews in the IPython Notebook, you can give your array a more useful, interpretable default visual representation as an image, curve, or similar plot according to the following principles: